Traditionally, if you wanted to get a distance on the golf course, your best bet is to have a laser rangefinder.

 I never thought I'd see myself wanting to spend over $2k on a smartwatch.
 But the MARQ 2 Golfer may have just convinced me to change my mind...

-What to Look for in the Best GPS Golf Watches
+What to Look for When Buying a Golf Watch

 Still not sure exactly which one is for you?
 Here are a few more things to consider.